Skip to content

 Defines the placeholder text shown inside the autocomplete input field before the user types anything.
 This is useful for guiding users on what type of input is expected, such as a city, address, or postal code.

-Type: string Default: none
+Type: string Default: Enter an address here

 Example: